Forza Horizon 6 – Latest News And Release Date

 Following this, the FH5 Ultimate Car Pack, which bundles together all previous DLC, was released in January 2025, suggesting Playground Games is wrapping up support for FH5.

-This speculation intensified when Microsoft shocked the gaming world by announcing that Forza Horizon 5 will launch on PlayStation 5 in April 2025, marking the series’ first departure from Microsoft exclusivity.
+This speculation intensified when Microsoft surprised the gaming world by announcing the launch of Forza Horizon 5 on PlayStation 5 in April 2025, marking the series’ first departure from Microsoft exclusivity.

-Following Microsoft CEO Phil Spencer’s official announcement of ‘the next Forza’ at the Xbox Games Showcase (June 8, 2025), we now have confirmation that a new Forza game is targeting 2026, and it’s extremely likely to be Forza Horizon 6.
+Following Microsoft CEO Phil Spencer’s official announcement of ‘the next Forza’ at the Xbox Games Showcase (June 8, 2025), we now have confirmation that Horizon 6 is heading to Xbox Consoles in 2026.

-However, PlayStation fans might not want to get too excited just yet, as the new title will likely follow Microsoft’s strategy of launching exclusively on Xbox and PC before expanding to other platforms later.
+PlayStation fans won’t want to get too excited just yet, as the new title will launch exclusively on Xbox, with a PS5 version planned post-launch.

 Want something to play while you wait for the Horizon 6 release?
 Check out our exclusive free-to-play browser game, Drift Hunters MAX.
 Like Horizon, it features AI traffic, drift challenges, and competitive leaderboards!